Islandora/islandora_bagit/plugins/README.txt

 =======================

 Plugins will be fired in the order in which they sort.
-In general, file creation plugins should fire before datastream copy plugins.
+In general, file addition plugins should fire before datastream copy plugins.
+To ensure this happens, name file addition plugins using 'plugin_add_' and datastream copy plugins using 'plugin_copy_'.